-In the short term, categories provide a handy method for summarising the competitive set.
+In the short term, categories provide a handy method for summarizing the competitive set.

 However, it is not what a company sells but what the customers buy, so it’s a fundamentally flawed exercise for marketers to start dictating where a market begins and ends.
 The archetypal example of the strategic vulnerability of categories has always been the early American train companies.